 Activate your free student email account, 24-48 hours AFTER you register for classes, and maintain it properly.

-All Jefferson campuses rely fully upon the KCTC Internet in order to maintain close contact with its students.
-Deaf and Hard of Hearing Student Services will use the KCTC Internet system to communicate with the students it serves.
+All Jefferson campuses rely fully upon the KCTCS Internet in order to maintain close contact with its students.
+Deaf and Hard of Hearing Student Services will use the KCTCS Internet system to communicate with the students it serves.

 Office Location and Staff: